 This book offers fresh insights into the nature of psychosis, the challenges encountered by clinicians attempting to work psychotherapeutically with people in psychotic states in different settings, and the potentials of art therapy as an effective treatment approach.
 It will be essential reading for mental health professionals who work with psychosis, including psychiatrists, psychoanalysts, psychotherapists and arts therapists, and those in training.

-Full colour versions of the illustrations can be viewed at http://isps.org/index.php/publications/book-series/publication-photos
+Full colour versions of the illustrations can be viewed (after purchase) at http://isps.org/index.php/publications/book-series/publication-photos